oslabs-beta/kafkajs-metrics/README.md

 # KafkaJSMetrics
-A light weight KafkaJS library that provides simple access to common metrics within your code and enables you to set custom breakpoint alerts, allowing for cluster health to be monitored within applications.
+A light weight KafkaJS library that provides simple access to common metrics within your code and enables custom breakpoint alerts, allowing for client health to be monitored within applications.

 ## Table of Contents
 ---